mcu-tools/mcuboot/docs/design.md

 By default, the whole public key is embedded in the bootloader code and its hash is added to the image manifest as a KEYHASH TLV entry.
+As an alternative the bootloader can be made independent of the keys (avoiding the incorporation of the public key into the code) by using one of the following options:
+`MCUBOOT_HW_KEY` or `MCUBOOT_BUILTIN_KEY`.

+Using any of these options makes MCUboot independent from the public key(s).
+The key(s) can be provisioned any time and by different parties.

+Hardware KEYs support options details:
-As an alternative the bootloader can be made independent of the keys by setting the `MCUBOOT_HW_KEY` option.
-In this case the hash of the public key must be provisioned to the target device and MCUboot must be able to retrieve the key-hash from there.
+- `MCUBOOT_HW_KEY`: In this case the hash of the public key must be provisioned to the target device and MCUboot must be able to retrieve the key-hash from there.
 For this reason the target must provide a definition for the `boot_retrieve_public_key_hash()` function which is declared in